1972 Rajasthan Legislative Assembly election

 Elections to the Rajasthan Legislative Assembly were held in March 1972, to elect members of the 184 constituencies in Rajasthan, India.
-The Indian National Congress won a majority of seats as well as the popular vote, and its leader, Barkatullah Khan was reappointed as the Chief Minister of Rajasthan.
+The Indian National Congress (R) won a majority of seats as well as the popular vote, and its leader, Barkatullah Khan was reappointed as the Chief Minister of Rajasthan.
+The Congress(R) had allocated five seats to the Communist Party of India (CPI) to contest, out of which the party won four seat.

 After the passing of The Delimitation of Parliamentary and Assembly Constituencies Order, 1961, Rajasthan's Legislative Assembly was assigned 176 constituencies.
 This was increased to 184 constituencies by 1967.